 The UK government has also published guidance for EU students on the points-based immigration system.
 Find out more about studying in the UK as an EU student here.

-More information on student visas
+More information on the Student Route Visa

 Applying for a visa